 May 11, 2024 - Community Event: Preliminary Design Workshop

-August 14, 2024 - Public Hearing: Historic Landmarks Commission reviews conceptual design
+August 14, 2024 - Public Meeting: Historic Landmarks Commission reviews conceptual design